davidecaminati/Domotics-Raspberry/README.md

 Download the sdcard image named 2013-05-25-wheezy-raspbian-2013-07-07-fbtft.img from http://tronnes.org/fbtft/download.html (this image support Framebuffer module for TFT display) and flash the SD Card, (find guide on http://elinux.org/RPi_Easy_SD_Card_Setup i suggest to use Win32DiskImager)

+For first step of configuration look on Software/README.txt